School of Diagnostic Medical Sonography

 In addition to numbers 1 through 9 for all schools:

 - Graduate of a nationally or regionally accredited Radiologic Technology or other programmatic, nationally or regionally accredited two-year allied health education program that is patient care related (clinical education component is predominantly supervised direct patient care in a hospital environment), or graduate of a regionally accredited U.S. postsecondary institution with a minimum of an Associate degree and documentation of health-related experience.
-A degree must be from an institution accredited by one of the following accrediting mechanisms acceptable to the ARRT:
+A degree must be from an institution accredited by one of the following accrediting mechanisms:

 - Commission on Higher Education of the Middle States Association of Colleges and Schools